How to Fix a Dripping Tap

 • Remove the exposed valve using the adjustable spanner while holding the rest of the tap using pliers.
 Always keep track of how the various parts fit within the whole tap system.

 • Identify and replace the damaged parts of the tap.
 Push the circlip using the screwdriver to release the spindle.
-Push the seals, valves, and rings before cleaning them of any debris.
+Push the seals, valves, and rings out before cleaning them of any debris.
 Replace damaged parts before reassembling.

 • Reassemble the tap system using a last-first criterion.
 The last parts you removed should fit first.